ImageMagick/ImageMagick-Windows/Readme.md

 ### Build ImageMagick

-Depending on which options were chosen when running `configure.exe` one of the following solutions will be created in the root of the repository:
+Depending on which options were chosen when running `Configure.exe` one of the following solutions will be created in the root of the repository:

 - IM7.Dynamic.sln (Dynamic Multi-threaded DLL runtimes)